jackrendor/safira/readme.md

 - I dislike Ruby
 - I don't want to install Metasploit Framework on Windows
 - I like making programs in Go
 - My dog died because she ate some poisonous stuff that some uncivilized human dropped on the open field on purpose.
+So I wanted to create a memory that will remain forever.

 # Your code/program sucks, what can I do about it?
 - Make a push request.